taerikor/todo-list/README.md

 # Todo List

-simple todos

-Nomad Coders Redux, React-Redux, Redux toolkit tutorial
+> Nomad Coders Redux, React-Redux, Redux toolkit tutorial

 You can watch the [course](https://nomadcoders.co/redux-for-beginners) for this app.